-It is worth emphasizing that in India, when a newly married couple in a stable relationship presents with an unplanned pregnancy and is considering the alternative of MTP, it is worth spending time with them.
+“It is worth emphasizing that in India, when a newly married couple in a stable relationship presents with an unplanned pregnancy and is considering the alternative of MTP, it is worth spending time with them.
 Counseling them about all aspects of MTP, giving them time to mull over their decision and encouraging them to continue the pregnancy unless there are pressing needs to the contrary.
 In practice, it has been seen that more than 50% of such couples opt out for continuation of pregnancy and that they have not later regretted their decision, whereas a frivolous decision on the part of the couple often ends up in regret.
-All patients undergoing MTP should be counseled to accept contraceptive advice in order to avoid future unplanned pregnancies.
+All patients undergoing MTP should be counseled to accept contraceptive advice in order to avoid future unplanned pregnancies.”
 (Holland and Brews, p 582)

 Textbooks encourage doctors to accept the idea of an ideal family as heteronormative and for the purpose of reproduction.
 Healthcare of young and single women is often compromised because of negative attitudes towards them.
-It also judges the decision as ‘frivolous’ and urges doctors to counsel mainly to get the women to continue the pregnancy.
+It also judges the decision to abort as ‘frivolous’ and urges doctors to counsel mainly to get the women to continue the pregnancy.
 This simply does not create a rights based framing for providing safe abortion access.
 There is no reference to the relationship between gender inequality and the power dynamics of married women in our society and women’s need for terminating an unwanted pregnancy, nor to repeated abortions sometimes being a marker of intimate partner violence.
 There is no mention of gender-based violence as a high risk factor to continue the pregnancy.
-[7][11] Textbooks should sensitize medical students on the women’s lack of decision making power regarding sex and contraception, its relation to unwanted pregnancies and the constraints that women, especially poor and rural women face in seeking access to abortion.
+[14][18] Textbooks should sensitize medical students on the women’s lack of decision making power regarding sex and contraception, its relation to unwanted pregnancies and the constraints that women, especially poor and rural women face in seeking access to abortion.
 This could be due to the need to obtain approval from the family, not having any free public sector services in their area, not being able to afford the cost of services in the private sector, lack of mobility, issues related to confidentiality and lack of information.
 In the section on history taking, students should also be taught to ask for the woman’s Social relations in family, support or lack of it, history of violence, or any anxieties or worries.

-Especially in public facilities, women seeking abortion or coming in for repeated abortions are pressurized to adopt certain methods of long term contraception, and may even be pressurized to go in for sterilization.
-[9]
+Especially in public facilities, women seeking abortion or coming in for repeated abortions are pressurized to adopt certain methods of long term contraception and may even be pressurized to go in for sterilization.
+[16]

-Drugs inducing abortion produce congestion of the uterine mucosa and then uterine bleeding, followed by the contraction of the uterine muscle and expulsion of fetus, or they cause uterine contractions by stimulating the myometrium directly.
-There is no drug which when taken by the mouth causes abortion without endangering the life of the woman.
+“Drugs inducing abortion produce congestion of the uterine mucosa and then uterine bleeding, followed by the contraction of the uterine muscle and expulsion of fetus, or they cause uterine contractions by stimulating the myometrium directly.
+There is no drug which when taken by the mouth causes abortion without endangering the life of the woman.”
 (Forensic Medicine, Reddy p 402)

 Reddy’s Forensic Textbook gives gross mis-information about the medical abortion pill which is the safest and non- invasive method for performing an abortion.
 Mifepristone and Misoprostol were registered in India in 2002.
 Medical abortion using these pills offers several advantages in terms of improved access, and its potential to be used by practitioners who are not skilled in surgical abortion.
 In several countries in the developed world it has in fact become the preferred method of termination.
 The textbooks continue to describe outdated, less effective or dangerous methods for abortion like aspirotomy, intra-amniotic instillation.
 Ethacrydine lactate, which is widely used in India for second trimester abortion, is no more considered the most appropriate choice nowadays.
-[9]
+[16]